Avicanna Completes First Commercial Export of Aure... | INN

 Cautionary Note Regarding Forward-Looking Information and Statements

 This news release contains “forward-looking information” within the meaning of applicable securities laws.
-Forward-looking information contained in this press release may be identified by the use of words such as, “may”, “would”, “could”, “will”, “likely”, “expect”, “anticipate”, “believe”, “intend”, “plan”, “forecast”, “project”, “estimate”, “outlook” and other similar expressions, and includes statements with respect to the ability of SMGH to complete additional exports of Cannabis Extracts to Austria, the ability of SMGH to continue to cultivate, extract, and manufacture the Cannabis Extracts and the ability of SMGH to supply drugstores, pharmacies, and pharmaceutical and cosmetic companies with cannabinoids (including rare cannabinoids) and cannabis-derived products, in addition to supplying global cultivation companies with standardized and feminized seeds.
+Forward-looking information contained in this press release may be identified by the use of words such as, “may”, “would”, “could”, “will”, “likely”, “expect”, “anticipate”, “believe, “intend”, “plan”, “forecast”, “project”, “estimate”, “outlook” and other similar expressions, and includes statements with respect to the ability of SMGH to complete additional exports of cannabis extracts to Peru and the ability of SMGH to continue to cultivate, extract, and manufacture the cannabis extracts.
 Forward-looking information is not a guarantee of future performance and is based upon a number of estimates and assumptions of management in light of management’s experience and perception of trends, current conditions and expected developments, as well as other factors relevant in the circumstances, including assumptions in respect of current and future market conditions, the current and future regulatory environment; and the availability of licenses, approvals and permits.

 Although the Company believes that the expectations and assumptions on which such forward-looking information is based are reasonable, undue reliance should not be placed on the forward-looking information because the Company can give no assurance that they will prove to be correct.
 Actual results and developments may differ materially from those contemplated by these statements.
 Forward-looking information is subject to a variety of risks and uncertainties that could cause actual events or results to differ materially from those projected in the forward-looking information.
 Such risks and uncertainties include, but are not limited to current and future market conditions, including the market price of the common shares of the Company, and the risk factors set out in the Company’s annual information form dated April 15, 2020, and final short form prospectus dated November 27, 2020, filed with the Canadian securities regulators and available under the Company’s profile on SEDAR at www.sedar.com .